Biotechnology

 Program overview

-Graduates are also well prepared to go directly into industry, starting a career with biotech and life sciences companies in clinical, pharmaceutical, or bio-manufacturing fields.
+Biotechnology graduates are also well prepared to go directly into their industry by starting a career with biotech and life sciences companies in clinical, pharmaceutical, or biomanufacturing fields.

 The SPS biotech program offers several ways to get involved before you apply and enroll in classes.
 Opportunities include high school class visits, Biotech Day, the research apprentice program, and more.

-The field of biotechnology includes a variety of in-demand professions, including medical healthcare, veterinary healthcare, immunology, and animal science.
-It may also lead to careers in clinical research, medical health services management, natural sciences management, organizational management, and more.
+The field of biotechnology offers a variety of in-demand career paths, including medical and veterinary health care, immunology, and animal science.
+A degree in biotechnology may also lead to jobs in clinical research, medical health services management, natural sciences management, organizational management, and more.

 Medical scientists